The following Pensions practice note provides comprehensive and up to date legal information covering:

 This Practice Note focuses on the abolition of DB contracting-out from 6 April 2016.

 The only other form of contracting-out that ever existed, contracting-out on a money purchase basis (also known as DC contracting-out), was abolished earlier on 6 April 2012.
 For more information on this, see Practice Note: Abolition of DC contracting-out.

-For information generally on the meaning and purpose of contracting-out, see Practice Note: Contracting-out of the additional state pension—what does it mean?
+For information generally on the meaning and purpose of contracting-out, see Practice Note: What does ‘contracting-out’ mean for pension lawyers?

 On 6 April 2016, contracting-out on a salary-related basis (also known as DB contracting-out) ceased to exist.
 Schemes that were contracted-out salary-related (COSR) schemes immediately before 6 April 2016 automatically ceased to be contracted-out with effect from that date.